-A placebo-controlled study was conducted in 2014 to measure thyroid indices (TSH, free T4, and T3) of 60 patients being treated with Ashwagandha for bipolar disorder.
-The study found that in patients treated with Ashwagandha, T4 levels increased and TSH levels were normalized.
-The researchers concluded that patients with hypothyroidism can likely see benefits from consuming Ashwagandha, because of its T4-elevating, anti-inflammatory, neuroprotective, anti-oxidant, and anti-depressant properties.3
+A placebo-controlled study was conducted in 2014 to measure thyroid indices (TSH, free T4, and T3) of 60 patients being treated with ashwagandha for bipolar disorder.
+The study found that in patients treated with ashwagandha, T4 levels increased and TSH levels were normalized.
+The researchers concluded that patients with hypothyroidism can likely see benefits from consuming ashwagandha, because of its T4-elevating, anti-inflammatory, nerve-protecting, antioxidant, and antidepressant properties.3

-Clearly, in this case, the dosage of Ashwagandha needs to be monitored carefully.
-A minimal dose, as typically recommended by Ayurveda, might just be enough to trigger the body’s natural thyroid hormone regulation mechanism (control T4 levels by increasing or decreasing TSH levels) to take over.
+Clearly, in this case, the dosage of ashwagandha needs to be monitored carefully.
+A minimal dose, as typically recommended by Ayurveda, might just be enough to trigger the body’s natural thyroid hormone regulation mechanism, which controls T4 levels by increasing or decreasing TSH levels, to take over.

 Is Ashwagandha More Effective When Combined With Other Herbs?

-Ayurvedic preparations often use Ashwagandha root or leaf powder (instead of a concentrated extract of the same).
+Ayurvedic preparations often use ashwagandha root or leaf powder instead of a concentrated extract.
 One or two teaspoons twice daily (boiled in water or mixed with milk or honey) is the recommended amount, for long term use.
-1 tsp of Ashwagandha root or leaf powder can be reduced to about 300 mg of concentrated extract.
+One tsp of ashwagandha root or leaf powder can be reduced to about 300 mg of concentrated extract.

 References [ + ]